kryptine/clean-platform/doc/STANDARDS.md

 ## Function names

 Function names should be written in lowerCamelCase.
-By starting types and constructors with a capital and, functions without one, the difference between a constructor and a function is immediately clear for the reader of a program.
+By starting types and constructors with a capital and functions without one, the difference between a constructor and a function is immediately clear for the reader of a program.

 ## Module names